IgniteUI/indigo-design-docfx/en/components/nav-drawer.md

 ## Items

-The Navigation Drawer can show up to 21 Items.
-Sketch uses a smart layout, allowing it to adjust accordingly when you choose the exact amount of items you need and hide the extra ones by setting them to ~No Symbol from the options panel.
-In Adobe XD you have to delete the unused layers instead, and the layout will adjust through the use of stacks.
-Also, you can drag items in the stack to change their order.
+The Navigation Drawer can show up to 21 Items in Sketch that can be reduced by setting the unnecessary ones to ~No Symbol from the overrides panel and thanks to the smart layout the rest will adjust automatically.
+In Adobe XD if you need fewer items, simply delete the unnecessary ones.
+Unlike in Sketch, you can have more than 21 items by duplicating existing ones and even rearrange their order by dragging them around.
+At the end of any of these manipulations, the layout will be adjusted from the Stack applied to the collection of items.

 <img class="responsive-img" src="../images/nav-drawer_default.png" srcset="../images/nav-drawer_default@2x.png 2x" />